rcalix1/AgentsAI/trainingAIagents/README.md

 ##  AI Agent Behavioral Tool Learning

 * a type of Closed-Loop Agent Learning
 * AI Agents and Training

+## Current Jupyters

+* 3 works
+* 4 same as 3 but started adding PPO

 ```